aurelius-in/lynx-book/Appendix-b.md

-## Appendix 2: Resources for Further Reading
+## Appendix B: Resources for Further Reading

 This appendix provides a curated list of resources for those interested in delving deeper into Artificial Intelligence (AI), machine learning, and related fields.
 These resources include books, academic papers, online courses, websites, and conferences.